A darkly lit museum gallery with glass cases holding ancient Greek terracotta vessels

 One of my favorite details to point out on this skyphos is an ancient fingerprint; the painter left it when he accidentally smudged the band of red and black tongues at the base.
 With the vessels attractively arranged within our new museum showcases, the fingerprint is a salutary reminder that the potters and painters did make mistakes.

 This fragment shows a black fingerprint on the bottom rim.
 Fragmentary skyphos, about 500 BC, attributed to near the Theseus Painter (vase-painter) and the Heron Class (potter).
 Terracotta, 6 1/4 × 4 3/4 × 5 1/2 in.
-Getty Museum, 76.AE.127.a
+The J. Paul Getty Museum, 76.AE.127.a.
+Digital image courtesy of the Getty’s Open Content Program

 Moreover, these pots were utilitarian objects, vulnerable to damage after they left the workshop.
-This neck-amphora not only has a repaired handle (see the holes and cuttings at its base) but also—almost imperceptibly—a replacement mouth from another vase of similar size.
+This neck-amphora not only has a repaired handle (see the holes and cuttings at its base) but also—almost-imperceptibly—a replacement mouth from another vase of similar size.

 2. Modern Reconstructions

 The vases also display traces of more recent interventions, as many have undergone treatment by our conservators.
 Some fragments remain just that, since there’s not enough left to reconstruct their original shape.
-In other cases, the careful use of fill materials permits reassembly, although individual figures and pictorial motifs are only “completed” when we are certain about the iconography.
+In other cases, the careful use of fill materials permits reassembly, although individual figures and pictorial motifs are only “completed” where we are certain about the iconography.

 On this cup, for example, the shape has been reconstructed but not the figures on the exterior.
-For another cup, the fragments have been assembled into a cup-like form, so their correct orientation is apparent, but the handles and foot have not been re-created.
+For another cup, the fragments have been assembled into a cup-like form, so their correct orientation is apparent, but the handles and foot have not been recreated.

 The opportunity to study objects in the conservation laboratories during the process of reinstallation allowed us to pursue new investigations.
-The gallery label for this mixing bowl had noted that the stand, which stylistically doesn’t seem to belong, is “modern.”
+The gallery label for this mixing bowl (pictured below) had noted that the stand, which stylistically doesn’t seem to belong, is “modern.”
 Technical analyses confirmed that it is in fact ancient.
 The stand and bowl could have been paired in antiquity, or, more likely, they came together after the latter was discovered in 1873.

 3. The Potter’s Craft